 Today, we are celebrating a momentous event in Siddha Yoga history and in the lives of countless people around the world.
-Exactly seventy-one years ago Baba Muktananda received Divya Diksha, divine initiation, from his Guru, Bhagavan Nityananda.
+Exactly seventy-two years ago Baba Muktananda received Divya Diksha, divine initiation, from his Guru, Bhagavan Nityananda.

 This moment was one of unparalleled magnitude, leading to Baba’s spiritual liberation and to the inner awakening of innumerable seekers worldwide.